CGDirector’s Cinema 4D Viewport Performance Benchmark measures how snappy and smooth Active Work inside your 3D Software will be.

 That’s it!
-Let us know your Score and CPU-Name (and Clock-Speed, if it has been overclocked) in the Comments, so we can add it to the Score-List.
+Let us know your Score, CPU-Name, Clock-Speed and C4D Version in the comments, so we can add it to the Score-List.
 Thanks!

 How does this Benchmark work?

-In most of our Articles we talk about there being two general kinds of CPUs:
+In many of our Articles we discuss two general types of CPUs:

-For Rendering and other Multi-Processing optimized tasks we need a CPU with many Cores but for active work we need a CPU that Clocks very high (or has high IPC = Instructions per Cycle).
+For Rendering and other tasks that can be easily parallelized, we need a CPU with many Cores but for active work, we need a CPU that Clocks very high (or has high IPC = Instructions per Cycle).

 So we need a new Benchmark.

 A Viewport Performance Benchmark.
 With this, we can measure how fast our 3D Viewport will be, as we want to work with as little delays as possible.

 As discussed in many of our Articles, the Viewport performance in most cases depends on the IPC and Clock of the CPU, and not the performance of the Graphics Card.

 In some cases, of course, the GPU can bottleneck the performance, but those are very rare.

 This usually occurs only when using GPU OpenGL Effects like extreme Anti-Aliasing, SSAO, Real-time Shadows or other Viewport Effects (Which, in my experience as a 3D Artist, are usually turned off).
 Or when you have an underpowered GPU compared to the rest of your components.